 The Reshoring Institute points to other challenges manufacturers face when leaving foreign countries.
-In some cases, employees within their facilities abroad have one or two-year contracts that must be paid fully if a company withdraws production.
+In some cases, employees within their facilities abroad have one or two-year contracts paid fully if a company withdraws production.
 Also, China may not allow a company to remove any machinery, tools, and molds from plants to another country, even if the company has contractual ownership rights of the equipment.

 This answer falls onto the second reason, the cost, and availability of materials.
 Businesses that manufacture specialty goods have to absorb the cost of obtaining and transporting those materials.
-Instead of incurring an exorbitant cost to transport and import the materials, businesses will move production to countries where the resources are more readily available and cheaper to produce.
+Instead of incurring an exorbitant price to transport and import the materials, businesses will move production to countries where the resources are more readily available and cheaper to produce.

 Offshore manufacturing trends

-Tariffs have also become an issue that has taken a focus on the import-export relationship between the U.S. and China.
-As the United States is part of the North American Free Trade Agreement (NAFTA), where Mexico, Canada, and the United States can openly trade and transport goods across the countries without tariff barriers for services, manufacturing, or agricultural products.
+Tariffs have also become an issue focused on the import-export relationship between the U.S. and China.
+As the United States is part of the North American Free Trade Agreement (NAFTA), Mexico, Canada, and the United States can openly trade and transport goods across the countries without tariff barriers for services, manufacturing, or agricultural products.

 What does it mean to be “Made in the USA”?

 While making a false claim on the origin of a manufactured product can be a chargeable crime, many businesses still try to label their products as such.
-Nectar Brand LLC, the owner of Nectar Sleep beds, was caught labeling their mattresses having been “Designed and Assembled in USA“.
-Unfortunately, businesses found committing fraud are levied a steep fine, but rarely anything else.
+Nectar Brand LLC, the owner of Nectar Sleep beds, was caught marking their mattresses as having been “Designed and Assembled in USA.”
+Unfortunately, businesses found committing fraud are only levied a steep fine, but rarely anything else.
 The revenue from fraud pays the penalties, and the cycle continues.

-Benefits of reshoring
+Benefits of Reshoring

 As more and more companies begin moving their manufacturing and supply chains to the U.S., the question of what benefits will the U.S. experience from this?